The R&D tax credit is designed to help organizations stay on top of their markets.

-Tax-paying organizations are allowed to claim tax credits for qualified research and development (R&D) expenditures, according to the IRS.
+Taxpaying organizations are allowed to claim federal tax credits for qualified research and development (R&D) expenditures, according to the IRS.
 These tax credits can help businesses stay competitive in changing markets.
 After all, businesses need to invest in order to grow.
-The R&D tax credits can help many organizations make money in the future with less money spent today.
+The R&D tax credit can help many organizations make money in the future with less money spent today.

 The Benefits of Tax Credits

 Generally speaking, in tax terms an expense or tax deduction reduces taxable income, which in turn reduces the amount of tax owed.
 With capitalization, the costs of an expenditure are spread out over the useful life of the investment, turning a one-time cash outlay into a series of smaller expenses over several years (depreciation and amortization).
 This allows organizations to realize the tax savings right away, making it valuable.
 A tax credit can be even more valuable than an expense or deduction.
 A tax credit, like the R&D tax credit, reduces the amount of taxes already owed, leading to bigger tax savings.

 According to the IRS, the range of costs allowed for the federal R&D tax credit is broad.
 They do not have to relate to the nature of the product or improvement being developed, nor to the amount of technological advancement.
 Instead, they can include costs for work on formulas, inventions, patents, pilot models, processes and techniques.
 Often, finance leaders and their tax advisers find that some business expenses actually qualify for the R&D tax credit, helping their organization save money for future investments.